liuggio/liuggio.github.com/_posts/2013-11-16-web-api-rest-with-symfony2-the-best-way-the-post-method.md

 More info at [rest-action fosRestBundle](https://github.com/FriendsOfSymfony/FOSRestBundle/blob/master/Resources/doc/5-automatic-route-generation_single-restful-controller.md#rest-actions).

+## The creation

+Back to our Page example, we need a REST API that allows the creation of a Page.

 ### POST

 The story: calling the resource `/api/v1/pages.json` with POST method, and giving the whole serialized content of a `Page` entity, the response should have the status code `201`, and should be a json response.